-The author quoted Emerson’s essay “On Self Reliance” and that lofty essay has impacted everything I’ve ever done up till today.
-It taught me to always re-invent myself, persevere in the face of adversity, and become the man I am today.
+The author quoted Emerson’s essay “On Self Reliance” and that rhetorical essay has impacted everything I’ve ever done up till today.
+It taught me to always re-invent myself, to persevere in the face of adversity and made me into the man I am today.

 Right to the Point

 This particular quote is what struck me hard.